salesagility/SuiteCRM/tests/README.md

 ### Add a file to tests/_envs

 Adding a file to tests/_envs enables to create different configurations.
-This enables you to

 Example: tests/_envs/mysql.yml
 <pre>